msyamsula/graphql-react/README.md

 2. root query: is a first node in our graph to be search (entrypoint to our graph)
 3. graphql schema implementation is in schema/schema.js
 4. see schema/schema.js to see how to connect graphqltype (Person and Account connection)
+5. mutation: is an entrypoint for our POST, PUT, DELETE in graphql.. and you can think that root query is entrypoint for GET in graphql

 NOTES
 1. see graphql boilerplate for node js in server.js
-2. user standard export in js, in can't specify "type: module" in package json
+2. user standard export in js, if can't, specify "type: module" in package json
 3. see how import and export in model/users.js, schema/schema.js, and server.js
 4. graphql comes with graphiql module (it's like swagger in api, check it out)
 5. use arrow function for fields in graphQLType to resolve circular reference. check closure and closure scope in javascript
+6. graphql client module in js, lokka, apollo, relay. check it out

 DOCUMENTATION